-See "Compound Widgets" in Chapter 29 of the Building IDL Applications manual for a more complete discussion of controlling compound widgets using WIDGET CONTROL and WIDGET INFO.
+See "Creating a Compound Widget" in Chapter 28 of the Building IDL Applications manual for a more complete discussion of controlling compound widgets using WIDGET CONTROL and WIDGET INFO.

 Widget Events Returned by the CW_ITMENU Widget

 CW_IT compound widgets do not return widget events.
 All interaction with the iTool user interface is accomplished via the iTool messaging system and the callback mechanism implemented in the user interface creation routine.